 A fun surprise for 2020.
 Gordon Hayward’s ANTA GH 1 is a really solid shoe on-court.
+The ANTA GH 1 is still available for purchase in 2022 and they actually made our list of the top Anta hoop shoes in 2022.

 I was fortunate enough to have tried out two different pairs of the ANTA GH 1, one with solid rubber and the other featuring translucent rubber, and while I usually assume solid rubber performs better than anything else… that wasn’t the case with the GH 1.